sole/mindblown.js/README.md

 The following options can be used when calling `MindBlown()`:

 * `colours`: options to configure the presentation colours.
-TODO: explain format https://github.com/sole/mindblown.js/issues/10
+There are just five colours.
+Both primary and secondary should be readable against the background.
+Primary colours should be used for main content and secondary colours for the colour touches and smaller text.
+ * background
+ * primary1
+ * primary2
+ * secondary1
+ * secondary2
 * `renderer`: options to configure the renderer
  * `cheapRenderer`: Uses a lower quality renderer, without antialias.
 Default is `false` (i.e. use higher quality renderer).
  * `width`: specify renderer canvas width